Asphyxiation Drowning Accident Compensation

-If you or a loved one have been affected by asphyxiation or drowning and would like some legal expertise regarding your rights and a potential claim, please feel free to call us on 0800 0747 644 or fill out our online client claim form and someone will be in touch.
+If you have been injured at work or a loved one has been affected by asphyxiation or drowning and would like some expert legal advice regarding your rights and a potential claim, please feel free to call us on 0800 0747 644 or fill out our online client contact form to discuss your farm injury claim and someone will be in touch.

 Compressive asphyxia: This is a type of asphyxiation caused by compression to the chest, thus the lungs are unable to fill with oxygen, ultimately meaning that the victim is unable to breathe.